ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 }
 ```

-The `-If` parameter ensures that the rule is only executed if the scope is neither `Global` nor `Fragment`.
+The new `-If` parameter ensures that the rule is only executed if the scope is neither `Global` nor `Fragment`.

 Run PSRule again.
 The output should now display results only for the API-scoped files, as shown below:

 ![Output](../../../../../images/validate-apim-policies-with-psrule/output-inboundbasepolicy-2.png)